Marzogh/SPIMemory/docs/pages/SPIFlash/writeAdvanced.rst

   Please note that using a combination of the methods listed in :ref:`High speed mode <noteOnHighSpeed>` and :ref:`Error checking <noteOnErrorCheck>` will result in the highest possible write speed from the library.
 However, this will result in the highest probability of write errors / data corruption as well.

   ``**WARNING**``

+Asynchronous erase mode
+^^^^^^^^^^^^^^^^^^^^^^^^

+Normally, the library waits for erase transactions to signal that they are complete before proceeding with execution.
+However, these instructions can take excessive amounts of time (as much as 2 seconds for the 64K block erase) which may not be permissible for real-time applications.

+If ``#define ERASE_ASYNC`` is uncommented in `SPIFlash.h`, the library will not wait for erases to be finished before continuing with execution.
+This means that if an erase fails, it is harder to trace the issue; however, ``suspendProg()`` can then be called to suspend the erase and allow a write to begin, then ``resumeProg()`` can be called after the write is complete to allow the erase to continue.

+This functionality is subject to the following caveats:

+  * Currently, only suspending during erase is supported; writes are always synchronous.
+Asynchronous writes are supported by the specification, but are not yet implemented.

+  * There is at best no effect to the time required for the erase and subsequent write; the time required for the erase is simply split into smaller segments.

+  * It is not permitted to erase another sector while a previous erase is suspended.

+  * It is not permitted to write to a sector that is in the process of being erased.

+  * It is not permitted to suspend a full-chip erase.